cs3157/recitations/A-Unix/unix-editors-compiling.md

     touch testing.txt
     touch .hidden.txt

 Let's see if this worked.
 Try the `ls` command again.

 Some commands in UNIX take flags.
 These are special arguments preceded by a dash.
+The two flags we use the most with `ls` are:

+- `-l` will show more information about each file, such as the size, owner, and permissions.
+(More on this later.)
-Usually it will make the most sense to attach the `-l` and the `-a` flags to our ls calls. `-l` will include the permissions of each file (more on this later) and `-a` will include files that are hidden (in UNIX, these are files that start with a .)
+- `-a` will include files that are hidden.
+In UNIX, these are files whose names start with a period `.`

+Try these commands.
+Notice how the output changes for each one.

     ls
     ls -l
+    ls -a

-    ls -la //we can combine flags for ls
+We can also combine flags for `ls`:

-Notice the differences in output each time the command is run.
+    ls -la

 Now let's delete our hidden file using the remove command, `rm`.

     rm .hidden.txt
     ls -la

-Alright, now lets get rid of the directory we created here. `rm` accepts flags too and won't let you delete directories unless you specify to run it recursively (repeatedly go into each subdirectory and delete all files.
-It will also ask for confirmation that you want to delete files unless you tell it to force the delete.
-For force delete, use `-f` and for recursive use `-r`:
+Alright, now let's get rid of the directory we created here.
+Just as with `.hidden.txt`, we'll use the `rm` command.

+However, `rm` doesn't let you delete directories unless you specify to run it recursively (`-r`) (repeatedly go into each subdirectory and delete all files).
+It will also ask for confirmation that you want to delete files unless you tell it to force the delete (`-f`).

     cd ../
     rm learning -rf